EmmaRiTr/Catalogue_pottery/README.md

 This work is licensed under Creative Commons Attribution 4.0 (CC-BY-4.0) which means it can be used freely and modified under the condition that it is attributed to its author - Emma Richard-Trémeau.

 These latex codes creating an one entry catalogue, one entry per page.
 A bibliography using Harvard referencing is also included, using the style used by the Department of Classics and Archaeology, University of Malta.
 This style can be modified.
 The page set-up and style is also following recommendations for dissertations by the Department of Classics and Archaeology, University of Malta and can be changed.
+T

 These codes were created as part of the MaltaPot and CoFIPoMS project at the University of Malta.

 These codes are to be used with a latex editor for creating catalogues of archaeological artefacts.
 The terminology used is for the description of pottery.
 This catalogue caters for one artefact per page.

-To see how these codes can be used to create a catalogue refer to...
+To see how these codes can be used to create a catalogue refer to Richard-Trémeau, E. (2022).

 Requirements:
 - Latex editor software